Surgery and Managing Pain

 Access to a veterinary surgeon and pain management professional is important to people with pets.
 You can rest assured that your animals will be cared for with the utmost compassion, skill, and precision at Fort Hunt Animal Hospital.

 Our state-of-the-art hospital uses an electrocardiograph (ECG/EKG) and other equipment to closely monitor your pet's vital signs such as heart rate, pulse, respiration, body temperature, and blood pressure.
-Advanced technology allows us to perform multiple surgeries using a carbon dioxide laser.

 Our surgery services include:

 - Growth or mass removal

 Be sure to review and complete the hospitalization release paperwork before your pet's upcoming procedure.
 Call (703) 360-6100 if you have any questions.

 Our dental exams and cleanings include full-mouth radiographs to determine the health of your pet's teeth from roots to tips, including the surrounding bones.